SubversionRando/SubversionRando/readme.md

   - Hot Spring requires a morph jump underwater in a 2-tile space (Speed Ball, or Aqua Suit and bombing).
   - Archives requires Speed Ball or advanced tricks.

-Also, the logic assumes you pick up everything you can from the space port before falling from the space port.
+**Also important:** the logic assumes you pick up everything you can from the space port before falling from the space port.
 So if you don't pick up everything you can before you free fall, you might be stuck.

 Turning the power off is never in logic, unless you can turn it back on before you leave the Geothermal Energy Plant.